Reki43/DigitalOcean-Tutorial/README.md

 5. Press **enter**
 ![End part of yaml file](./Pictures/creating%20droplet%20using%20doctl.jpg)
+> [!NOTE]

-**Note:** May take a minute.
+> May take a minute.
 If the output looks like the picture above, you have succesfully deployed your Droplets

 6. Type the following command to verify it worked: